GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/06.Not-Less-to-Bear/docs.md

 ---
+title: |
-title: 746.
-Not Less to Bear
+    746. Not Less to Bear - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 746.
+Not Less to Bear.
+I ask not, Lord, for less to bear Here in the narrow way, But that I may thy blessing share In all I do or say, In all I do or say.
+    keywords:  |
-    keywords: Christ in Song, Not Less to Bear, I ask not, Lord, for less to bear,
+        Christ in Song, adventhymnals, advent hymnals, Not Less to Bear, I ask not, Lord, for less to bear.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 746. NOT LESS TO BEAR
+####  Christ in Song,

 ```txt
 1.